dlekkas/netcache/evaluation/README.md

 	given as arguments and also specifies the number of servers.
 After the execution of the queries, important statistics are returned including throughput, latency and load distribution.

+## Requirements

+To reproduce our results and execute our scripts successfully there are the following dependencies:
+*  `matplotlib` - install through `sudo apt install python3-matplotlib`
+*  `numpy` - install through `sudo apt install python3-numpy`

 ### Simple Example
 First, we present a simple example where we showcase the functionality of Netcache